 Getting the Help We Need

-we or one of our loved ones is struggling with alcohol use, it’s important to get help right away before it causes more severe complications such as alcohol-induced psychosis.
+If you or a loved one is struggling with alcohol use, it’s important to get help right away before it causes more severe complications such as alcohol-induced psychosis.
 The best thing we can do is contact a medical professional and be upfront and honest about our alcohol consumption.
 They can help direct us develop a treatment plan or direct us to resources that can help, such as an in-patient or out-patient rehabilitation center.
 It’s never too late to get the help we need.

 If you’re drinking more than you’d like and want to cut down on your alcohol consumption, consider trying Reframe.
 We can help you change your drinking habits and offer tools and tips for enhancing your health and well-being.